 About the Art...

-It was going to be garbage until I found my technique to recycle broken and scrap pieces of window glass, turning it into timeless and unique pieces of art.
+It was going to be garbage until I found my technique to repurpose broken & scrap pieces of window glass, turning it into timeless & unique pieces of art.

 When it first arrives, it is unloaded and sorted by size.
 Then the process truly begins!